Sample · Decode+

 - 7 nutrigenomic genes analyzed

-- Prioritized nutrient risk dashboard
+- Prioritized nutrient dashboard

 - Food-first action plan with provider note